Table of Contents:

 -Share learnings from these emergency practices in order to consider adjusting philanthropic practices in the future.

-Provide Clear Direction Around Changes to Existing Grant Programs: Communicate with nonprofit grantees regarding any potential changes to the foundation’s grantmaking.
-With fluctuations in staffing and priorities, any deadlines or submission processes that change should be clearly described within the foundation’s materials or highlighted in web or social media formats.
+Whatever flexibility looks like for your foundation, be sure grantees are aware of the changes, especially given the many fluctuations nonprofits are seeing in staffing and priorities, any deadlines or submission processes that change should be clearly described within the foundation’s materials or highlighted in web or social media formats.
 If the foundation is adding a special or emergency fund in response to COVID-19 or economic volatility, make that information clear to grantees with realistic and responsive deadlines and expectations noted.
+For foundations that are transitioning back to their standard grantmaking strategy or pursuing a hybrid approach, that information (and appropriate deadlines) should also be clearly articulated to potential applicants.

-Connect and Collaborate: Work with other funders and nonprofits to strategically address needs within the funding region.
-Each foundation and nonprofit has strengths and areas of expertise that can be called upon within this complex situation.
+Connect and collaborate: Work with other funders, nonprofits and community leaders to strategically address needs within the region.
+Each partner can bring unique strengths and areas of expertise.

 In her article, “How to Help the Most Vulnerable Through the Pandemic” author Lauren A. Smith, co-CEO of a nonprofit consulting firm, and a former doctor and public health official, shares, “Foundations can leverage their considerable convening power to help community stakeholders, business leaders and public sector leaders collaborate to ensure a coordinated and comprehensive response.
 Raise your voice and help raise the voices of your grantees and the communities they serve—our elected officials need to know what is and isn’t working.
 Use your influence to advocate for sustaining critical public health and community support infrastructure when we are not in crisis.”
 However, Smith also advises that foundations tap into existing local structures when possible, to avoid creating confusion or stress in an already tense situation.

-Think Multiple Layers Deep in Outcomes: In working across diverse populations and geographic regions, foundations and their nonprofit partners will face new and emerging needs resulting from social distancing policies and other non-traditional patterns of activity within the community.
+In working across diverse populations and geographic regions, foundations and their nonprofit partners will face new and emerging needs resulting from social distancing policies and other non-traditional patterns of activity within the community.
 For example, school closures impact food programs designed for children and other services that can cause a detrimental economic effect on vulnerable populations.
 By collaborating with local government, school districts, nonprofits and other partners, foundations can direct funding to these important needs within their community.
+As the intermediate and long-term effects of the pandemic become increasingly obvious, foundations will continue to play an important role in addressing these challenges for nonprofits and the communities they serve.

 Back to Top